Hemochromatosis is a condition in which the body builds up too much iron. Two types of hemochromatosis are:

 Images may be taken of your bodily structures.
 This can be done with: CT scan MRI scanUltrasound

 Treatment is simple, inexpensive, and safe.

-The first step is to rid the body of excess iron.
-The process is called phlebotomy.
-This means removing blood.
+The first step is to rid the body of excess iron by removing blood.
 The schedule will depend on how severe the iron overload is.
-A pint of blood will be taken once or twice a week for several months to a year.
-It may last longer.
+A pint of blood will be taken once or twice a week for several months to a year (or possibly longer).